stratosphereips/StratosphereLinuxIPS/docs/usage.md

 To restart the daemon run slips with ```-R```, for example ```./slips.py -R```

+Only one instance of the daemon can be running at a time.

 **Interactive** : For viewing output, logs and alerts in a terminal, usually used for developers and debugging.